 Kate Winskill - Poster Girls

-1of1 founder and owner, Kate winskill has produced a new collection “Poster Girls” for the new 1o1 show, Public Personae.
+1of1 founder and owner, Kate winskill has produced a new collection “Poster Girls” for this 1o1 show.
 Kate trained in fine art, fashion & textile design at Kingston College and Kingston University.

 Urban art & cultural photography are a major source of inspiration for Kate.
 She uses her own original photographs as well as found vintage images of people and places to develop unique artwork which seeks to capture the raw power of mass produced music posters from the 1970s .